enghwa/vscode-spoty-army/README.md

 ```
 access your vscode at `http://localhost:8080`
-(some img error due to port forwarding)

 # Todo
-- publish Dockerfile
-- add devtools/language, right now u have to sudo/apt-get
+- add password auth to protect the IDE
 - CI with codebuild
 - get persistence storage
 - health check